February 5, 2016

 However, obesity and the health problems that come with it can be rather complex.

-“A combination of genetics, inactivity, unhealthy eating habits, lack of sleep, age, pregnancy and more can make weight gain easier for some more than others,” says Lianne Metcalf, a registered dietitian with the Pali Momi 360º Weight Management Center.
+“A combination of genetics, inactivity, unhealthy eating habits, lack of sleep, age, pregnancy and more can make weight gain easier for some more than others,” says Lianne Metcalf, a registered dietitian with the Hawaii Pacific Health 360º Weight Management Program at Pali Momi Medical Center.

 “Someone who is obese has an increased risk of developing chronic diseases like diabetes, hypertension, heart disease, cancer and breathing disorders,” Metcalf states.
 “Obesity also can decrease a person’s quality of life due to depression, disability, social isolation and sexual problems.”